nathiss/nathiss.github.io/src/content/articles/beginnings-are-hard/index.md

 that you cannot _easily_ and _permanently_ logout a user when using JWT.

 In a nutshell JWT are tokens stored on the client-side.
 However, due to encryption, they can only be read by the service.
-So with each request the client sends its token to the sever (lik a cookie, you might say).
+So with each request the client sends its token to the sever (like a cookie, you might say).
 If the token is well-formed, then the server, with quite high certainty, can assume it wasn't tinkered with.

 Going back to logout issue: to ensure that session will not last indefinitely the server could add `"expiryDate"` field